-Bloomington's Home Improvement Loan Program (Program) is available to Bloomington owner-occupied Households to maintain, repair and improve their homes.
+Bloomington's Home Improvement Loan Program (Program) is available to Bloomington owneroccupied Households to maintain, repair and improve their homes.
 The Housing and Redevelopment Authority in and for the City of Bloomington (HRA) administers the Program with funds appropriated from the Community Development Block Grant (CDBG) program following CDBG regulations, and local dollars.

-There are two types of home improvement assistance available to eligible Applicants, deferred loans and emergency repair forgivable loans.
+There are two types of home improvement assistance available to eligible Applicants, Rehabilitation (Rehab) Loan Program structured as deferred loans and Housing and Environment Loan Program (HELP) for emergency repairs that are forgivable loans.
+Both loans are subject to income qualification based on area median income (AMI).
 A limited amount of funds are available for each program and Applications are accepted on a first come, first served basis.